Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

 North Shore, Hawaii: January 26, 2007

-This year, 2018, Sri Ramanujacarya’s disappearance day is January 27th (in India).
-The following is a transcription of Srila Gurudeva's informal darsana, given in North Shore, Hawaii, on January 26, 2007.
+The following is a transcription of Srila Gurudeva's informal darsana, given in North Shore, Hawaii, on January 26, 2007 for Sri Ramanujacarya’s disappearance.
 That informal darsana took place with only the devotees in his traveling party, so we especially thank his personal cook, Madhuvrata dasa brahmacari, for sending us the sound-file.
-Srila Gurudeva's talk in Hawaii was brief, and therefore we have included excerpts from his lecture given in Mathura, in 2000, in brackets, to fill out the history.
-To hear the soundfile of this class, please click on this link: 20070126-Hawaii-Ramanujacarya ]
+Srila Gurudeva's talk in Hawaii was brief, and therefore we have included excerpts from his lecture given in Mathura, in 2000, in brackets, to fill out the history.]

 Sri Ramanujacarya was born in South India.
 He is an incarnation of Laksmana.
 The word ‘anuja’ means ‘younger brother’.
 Rama-anuja refers to the younger brother of Lord Rama; therefore, he is Ramanuja.
 In Kali-yuga, he is the acarya of the Sri (Laksmi) Sampradaya.
 He is the disciple of Yamunacarya.

 As a boy, he was exceptionally intelligent.
 At a very young age, he knew all Sanskrit grammar (vyakarana), literature (sahitya), and all the deep conclusions of the Vedic scriptures.